Halloween Door Decorations: Great Wreaths and Entry Accents

 Stacked Pumpkin Message

-If classic, not creepy, is your autumn decorating style, than use an elegant display of pumpkins to send a welcoming holiday message.
+If classic, not creepy, is your autumn decorating style, then use an elegant display of pumpkins to send a welcoming holiday message.
 Here, three pumpkins -- each one a bit smaller than the one below it -- rest on each other.
 Use a favorite font and stencil a message with spray paint or a paint pen.
 Trail some moss or other accent from the base of a tall planter or urn.
 If you stack the pumpkins away from a wall, insert a piece of rebar or a dowel from top to bottom to prevent toppling.

 Doorstep Halloween Urn Display